tariqsheikhsw/CiscoDNACenter/README.md

 🔘 QX - Which of the following best describes the role of Cisco CMX?

-    X.Provides the exact location of the clients on a floor map within the Cisco DNA Center user interface.
+    [✔️]Provides the exact location of the clients on a floor map within the Cisco DNA Center user interface.

     Provides Cisco DNA Center with the health of the wireless clients based on radio signal strength.